hiddewie/OpenRailwayMap-vector/SETUP.md

 The OpenRailwayMap is available on https://localhost, with SSL enabled and without browser warnings.

-You can modify the TLS port 443 to port 8443 in the Docker Compose configuration, if you want the container to start without priviledges, for example using Podman.
+You can modify the TLS port 443 to port 8443 [in the Compose configuration](./compose.yaml), if you want the container to start without privileges, for example using Podman.

 ## Tests